OrMeirDev/OrMeirDev/README.md

 **`Computer Science Student (Developer/Data Structures)`**

 I'm Or Meir Tsarfati, a 25-year-old Israeli computer science student in my third year.
+As a father of two and happily married, balancing family life with my studies is challenging, but I believe anything is possible with determination.
-Passionate about coding and problem-solving, I love building projects from scratch and am eager to learn and achieve my goals in the tech world.
+Im Passionate about coding and problem-solving, I thrive on building projects from the ground up and am always eager to learn, grow, and achieve my goals in the tech world.
    <p align="left">
       <a href="https://www.linkedin.com/in/or-meir-tsarfati-0775772b4/">
         <img alt="Connect on LinkedIn" title="Connect on LinkedIn" src="https://custom-icon-badges.demolab.com/badge/-LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white"/></a>